 Mar 8, 2018

-Not all that long ago, in-person classroom training was how corporations prepared their sales force to engage in selling activities.
+Not all that long ago, in-person classroom training was how companies prepared their sales force to engage in selling activities.
 They’d provide instructor-led classes that took reps out of their work environments for days at a time.
-Cumbersome paper binders and manuals were used for reference, being updated maybe one or twice a year, if ever.
+Cumbersome paper binders and manuals were used for reference, being updated maybe once or twice a year, if ever.

 It also used to be that managers and reps had to meet for coaching to ensure continuous performance improvement.
 Today, digitization of learning simplifies these processes and enables your sales force to learn and develop efficiently while hitting their targets.
 So what are some of the other benefits of digitization?
 Let’s take a look.